passport/www.passportjs.org/docs/facebook.md

 ## Prompt

-Place a button the application's login page, prompting the user to sign in with Facebook.
+Place a button on the application's login page, prompting the user to sign in with Facebook.

 ```html
 <a href="/login/facebook" class="button">Log In With Facebook</a>